The subtle body is the subject of various teachings. Many of them centre around the body’s own psycho-spiritual connections.

 The Bhagavad Gita states that the subtle body is made up of mind, intelligence, and ego.
 These three combine to control the physical manifestation of the body.
 We can see this idea throughout a number of other spiritual traditions, such as Sufism in the Islamic tradition, Taoism, and Tibetan Buddhism.

 In that tradition, it is a flow of energy leading directly to various points of focus in the body.
 These points can vary according to the religious or spiritual Tantra traditions involved.
-Netra has six chakras, and Kaulajnana-nirnaya having eight chakras.
+Netra has six chakras, and Kaulajnana-nirnaya has eight chakras.
 Kibjikamata Tantra has the seven chakra system, which is universally recognised.

 These channels are as follows: the left channel, the central channel, and the right channel.
 These channels start at the brow and move through the subtle body, passing through all the chakras on the way down.

 We experience the subtle body through our feelings and sensations.
 However, before you can be aware of it, you need to train yourself to feel it.